Contact:+233 (0) 200955020 | +233 (0) 20 320 1141

 The Background:

-Once upon a time, Ghana was well endowed with natural resources, ranging from coastal flats plains through mountains to evergreen forests and savannahs.
-These varied geographic settings have brought both challenges and opportunities for natural resources management and development.
-In addition to these geographic complexities and challenges, poverty is pervasive in the country.
+Once upon a time, Ghana was well endowed with natural resources, ranging from coastal flat plains through mountains to evergreen forests and savannahs.
+These varied geographic settings have brought both opportunities and challenges for natural resources management and development.

-Addressing the connection and ramifications between poverty and the environment remains one of the main problems of the country with the increasing environmental degradation.
-Issues such as deforestation, soil erosion, pollution, and loss of biodiversity call for prompt attention and the need for specialized institutions to address these challenges through education and research.
-In Ghana, the change in forest cover reveals that between 1990 and 2000, the country lost an average of 135,400 hectares of forest per year, which amounts to an average annual deforestation rate of 1.82%.
-Additionally, between 1990 and 2005, Ghana lost 25.9% of its forest cover, or around 1,931,000 hectares (Ghana Environmental Profile).
-It is estimated that the consequences of current environmental degradation result in about a ten percent (10%), annual reduction in the potential economic growth (GDP) of Ghana.
+Addressing the issues on the environment remains one of the main problems of the country with the increasing environmental degradation.
+Issues such deforestation, soil erosion, pollution, and loss of biodiversity call for prompt attention and the need for specialised institution to address these challenges through education and research.
+In Ghana, the change in forest cover reveals that between 1990 and 2000, the country lost an average of 135,400 hectares of forest per year, the amount to an average annual deforestation rate of 1.82%.
+Additionally, between 1990 and 2005, Ghana lost 25.9% of its forest cover of around 1,931,000 hectares (Ghana Environmental profile).
+It is estimated that the consequences of current environmental degradation result in about ten percent (10%), annual reduction in the potential economic growth (GDP) of Ghana.
 Deforestation and health costs related to environmental pollution (sanitation, indoor air pollution) are major contributing factors.

 The Conception of UESD

-The UESD was conceived on the 17th of April, 2013 when the then President of Ghana, His Excellency John Dramani Mahama inaugurated a national task force/ planning committee, which later became known as the Dr. Christina Amoako-Nuamah committee, that led to the establishment of a public university to be situated in the Yilo Krobo Municipality of the Eastern Region of Ghana, West Africa.
-The aim was to address the critical environmental and sustainable development challenges of the country
+UESD was conceived on the 17th of April, 2013 when a national taskforce was inaugurated, that led to the establishment of a public university to be situated in the Yilo Krobo Municipality of the Eastern Region of Ghana, West Africa.
+The aim was to provide higher education that will contribute to address the critical environmental and sustainable development challenges of the country and the world at large.

 Vision: To be a Centre of excellence in knowledge gathering and dissemination in the area of environment for public good.